StructuralEquationModels/StructuralEquationModels.jl/docs/src/index.md

 For examples on how to use the package, see the Tutorials.

 ## Installation
-You need to have [julia](https://julialang.org/downloads/) installed and may want to additionally use an IDE of your choice (we like VS Code with the Julia extension).
+You need to have [julia](https://julialang.org/downloads/) installed (and we strongly recommend to additionally use an IDE of your choice; we like VS Code with the Julia extension).

 To install the latest version of our package from GitHub, use the following commands:
 ```julia